-We require 24 hours notice by phone 575-835-6619 or email email@example.com.
-Students who miss two or more consecutive appointments (without providing notice) will have their file closed and could be referred to community services should they require psychological care.
+We require 24 hours notice by phone 575-835-6619 or email firstname.lastname@example.org.
+Students who miss two or more consecutive appointments (without providing notice) may be referred to community services should they require psychological care.

 Currently enrolled NMT graduate or undergraduate students registered for a minimum of 6 credit hours are eligible for our services.
-The initial appointment is an opportunity for your counselor to determine if the services we offer are appropriate for your needs and for you to decide if our services are a good fit for you.
+The initial needs assessment appointment is an opportunity for a clinician to determine if the services we offer are appropriate for your needs and for you to decide if our services are a good fit for you.

 QUOTE OF THE DAY

 We support an environment of holistic well-being as it pertains to the emotional, inter-personal, and academic development of the entire Tech community through clinical services, outreach, psychoeducation and consultation.

 Building a skillful, inclusive community where students, faculty and staff are empowered to reach their full potential.